simpeg/agrogeo24/README.md

-In this workshop we'll showcase how we can use the tools available in [SimPEG][simpeg], a Python library for Simulations and Parameter Estimations in Geophysics, to simulate DC resistivity data from a synthetic model and then to run a deterministic inversion to recover the original model.
+In this workshop we'll showcase how we can use the tools available in [SimPEG][simpeg], a Python library for Simulations and Parameter Estimations in Geophysics, to simulate ERT (a.k.a.
+DC resistivity) data from a synthetic model and then to run a deterministic inversion to recover the original model.
 You'll learn how to set up a DC survey, define a mesh, build a synthetic model, create a simulation that implements all the physics, and run a forward model to generate synthetic data.
 Lastly you'll learn how to set up an